Shiihon/MiniProject_group15/README.md

 Overall, the data does not indicate a consistent gender pay gap, but further investigation (e.g. into job roles or seniority) would be needed for a deeper audit.

 ### Do the family status and the distance from work influence the work-life balance?
+#### For the clustering task of segmenting employees into meaningful groups
 From the clustering and statistical analysis:
 - The average work-life balance rating was nearly identical across clusters (≈ 2.76).
 - The correlation between DistanceFromHome and WorkLifeBalance was -0.026, which is nearly zero — meaning no meaningful relationship exists between how far someone lives and how they rate their work-life balance.
 Marital status was not found to significantly differ across clusters or strongly influence work-life balance either.

 ### Does education make people happy (satisfied from the work)?
+#### For the clustering task of segmenting employees into meaningful groups
 An analysis of average job satisfaction by education level revealed:
 - There is no clear trend that more education = more job satisfaction.
 - Surprisingly, employees with lower education levels (e.g. “Below College”) had slightly higher satisfaction than those with advanced degrees.